-Housing Trust Fund Programs The North Carolina Housing Trust and Oil Overcharge Act created the North Carolina Housing Trust Fund (Housing Trust Fund) and the North Carolina Housing Partnership (Housing Partnership).
+Housing Trust Fund Programs The North Carolina Housing Trust and Oil Overcharge Act created the North Carolina Housing Trust Fund ("Housing Trust Fund") and the North Carolina Housing Partnership ("Housing Partnership").
 The purpose of the Housing Trust Fund is to increase the supply of decent, affordable, and energy-efficient housing for residents of the State with low and moderate incomes.
-The Housing Partnership is responsible for developing policy with respect to the operation of programs within the Housing Trust Fund.
+The Housing Partnership is responsible for developing policy for the operation of programs within the Housing Trust Fund.
 The Agency provides staff services to the Housing Partnership and administers the Housing Trust Fund Programs.
-Traditionally, the State has appropriated funds of which substantially all are to be used to make loans and grants under the
+The Agency received State appropriations in the amount of \$16,783,000 for the year ended June 30, 2015.
+Of this amount, \$6,738,000 is a recurring appropriation that is used to make loans and grants under the Housing Trust Fund Programs.
+The remaining \$10,000,000 nonrecurring appropriation is the Workforce Housing Loan Program.
+These appropriations are reported in Non-Operating Revenues (Expenses) in the accompanying financial statements.